carpentries-incubator/julia-novice/_episodes/02-REPL.md

 ## Variables

-After downloading and executing a julia binary from https://julialang.org Melissa and her classmates face the so called REPL, which stands for <u>r</u>ead-<u>e</u>valuate-<u>p</u>rint-<u>l</u>oop.
+After downloading and executing a Julia binary from https://julialang.org Melissa and her classmates face the so called REPL, which stands for <u>r</u>ead-<u>e</u>valuate-<u>p</u>rint-<u>l</u>oop.
 The interactive command-line REPL allows quick and easy execution of Julia statements.
 The first thing they try is to perform basic arithmetic operations
 ~~~
 1 + 4 * 7.3